hashicorp/vault/website/source/docs/internals/architecture.html.md

 ![Architecture Overview](/assets/images/layers.png)

 Let's begin to break down this picture.
-There is a clear seperation of components that are inside or outside of the security barrier.
+There is a clear separation of components that are inside or outside of the security barrier.
 Only the storage backend and the HTTP API are outside, all other components are inside the barrier.